kryzar/Stupid-Serguei-Scripts/README.md

 ```
 -h/--help		display the help message
 -d/--directory <dir>	create the gif in the specified <dir> directory
--f/--fps <val>		choose the number of fps in the gif, default is 10 fps
+-f/--fps <val>		choose the number of fps in the gif, default is minimum of video frame rate and 10 fps
--w/--width <val>	choose the width (in px) of the gif, default is minimum of video width and 800 px \n"
+-w/--width <val>	choose the width (in px) of the gif, default is minimum of video width and 800 px
 ```

 ### Examples